 Coronavirus: Mental Health in the Pandemic

-The Mental Health Foundation is leading this ongoing, UK-wide, long-term study of how the pandemic is affecting people’s mental health, working with the University of Cambridge, Swansea University, the University of Strathclyde and Queen’s University Belfast.
+The Mental Health Foundation is leading this ongoing, UK-wide, repeated cross-sectional study of how the pandemic is affecting people’s mental health, working with the University of Cambridge, Swansea University, the University of Strathclyde and Queen’s University Belfast.

 Press releases (UK)

 Nine-Month Study Reveals Pandemic’s Worsening Emotional Impacts on UK Adults